BIBLE PASSAGE:

 Thank You for loving me enough to make Your light available

-to me in spite of my love for the darkness.
-You are my God and
+to me regardless of my love for the darkness.
+You are my God

-the One I praise and worship!
-Thank You for everything that’s
+and the One I praise and worship!
+You are the One I want to

 Discussion